-Woman pushed onto subway tracks, killed by train at Times Square station; suspect in custody
+Woman pushed onto subway tracks, killed by train at Times Square station; suspect shouts ‘I am god’ in custody

-TIMES SQUARE, Manhattan (PIX11) — A woman died Saturday morning after she was pushed onto the subway tracks and struck by a train at the Times Square station, officials said.
+TIMES SQUARE, Manhattan (PIX11) — Police said Simon Martial turned himself in shortly after pushing a woman onto the subway tracks at the Times Square station, leading to her death.

 The incident happened on the southbound R train platform at Broadway and 42nd Street just after 9:30 a.m., according to the NYPD.

-Officers found the 40-year-old woman lying on the tracks, unconscious with trauma to her body, police said.
-EMS personnel pronounced her dead at the scene, authorities said.
-The victim’s name was not released, pending family notification.
+Officers found 40-year-old Michelle Go lying on the tracks, unconscious with trauma to her body, police said.
+EMS personnel pronounced her dead at the scene.

 Police Commissioner Keechant Sewell said the attack was unprovoked, adding that there was no apparent interaction between the suspect and victim.